Correct CPR Hand Placement for Effective Chest Compressions

 What is CPR Hand Placement?

 CPR hand placement is the technique of correctly positioning hands on the chest during CPR.
 Proper placement is vital for effective resuscitation.
 It is important to make sure that the hands are placed in the correct position, as incorrect hand placement lead to inadequate depth and rate of chest compressions, as well as a greater risk of rib fractures.
-In order to ensure effective hand placement during CPR, healthcare providers and responders should consult with medical professionals before performing chest compressions on each patient, as well as regular practice proper hand placement and technique on a mannequin or other training device.

 The Importance of Quality Chest Compressions